 To start, export data using MySQL’s mysqldump command.
 A typical mysqldump command looks like this:

 $ mysqldump -h yourmysqlhost -u user mydatabase mytable1 mytable2 --result-file dump.sql

-The output is MySQL SQL statements.
-You cannot run the SQL on Amazon Redshift as is, so you’ll have to transform the contents to a format suitable for Redshift import.
+The output of this command is your MySQL SQL statement.
+You cannot run the SQL on Redshift as is — you’ll have to transform the statement into a format suitable for Redshift import.

 mysql> INSERT INTO `users` (`id`, `firstname`, `lastname`, `age`) VALUES (1923, ‘John’, ‘Smith’, 34),(1925,’Tommy’,’King’);